 A team of Ambassadors will spend their days visiting businesses to listen and understand the needs and challenges facing businesses and essential workers, to observe current practices, and to partner with establishment owners/managers to identify and remove barriers to compliance that can reduce risk of COVID-19 transmission among employees and customers.
 To support a more uniform experience for establishments interacting with the program, all ambassadors would start off using the same well-designed, evidence-based checklist of things to look for as they walk through an establishment and speak with the manager.
-Ambassadors will wear Back on the Bull shirts that include their title as Community Health Ambassadors.
+Ambassadors will wear Back on the Bull t-shirts that include their title as Community Health Ambassadors.

 For businesses that have already completed the Back on the Bull health and safety checklist, Ambassadors will check to see if they are, in fact, doing the things they committed to do.
 Where ambassadors find room for improvement, especially clear deficiencies that place employees and customers at increased risk, they will make recommendations to the owner or leader of the establishment.
-They will then offer to provide support in helping the establishment meet best practices and recommendations, including:
+They will then offer to provide support in helping the establishment comply with best practices and recommendations, including:

-- Helping them complete the Back on the Bull checklist while on site (Ambassadors will have access to smart phones or tablets in order to help businesses complete the checklist). - Printing signage for them while on site using a portable color printer - Providing a starter kit of disposable face coverings for businesses that do not sell masks or otherwise provide them to patrons already - Providing helpful checklists for daily operations and steps managers and staff can take to mitigate risk - Providing specific suggestions for actions they can take that are specific to the physical layout of their space
+- Helping them complete the Back on the Bull checklist while on site - Printing signage for them while on site using a portable color printer - Providing a starter kit of disposable face coverings - Providing helpful checklists for daily operations and steps managers and staff can take to mitigate risk - Providing specific suggestions for actions they can take that are specific to the physical layout of their space

-Given the need to visit and communicate with a wide range of businesses and individuals, UNC School of Public Health will hire an Ambassador team that is racially and ethnically diverse.
+Given the need to visit and communicate with a wide range of businesses and individuals, we will hire an Ambassador team that is racially and ethnically diverse.
 Because of the especially high rate of infection among our Latinx population, at least four of the Ambassadors will be native Spanish speakers or fluent in Spanish, and culturally competent in the Latinx community.
-UNC School of Public Health will regularly coordinate and seek input from El Centro Hispano, Latin 19, the Community Health Coalition, and other community-rooted partners and individuals that promote health equity.
-UNC Gillings School will also stay in regular contact with Durham County Public Health and other health agencies to maximize our efforts in locations where the program is needed most.
+Our team will regularly coordinate and seek input from El Centro Hispano, Latin 19, the Community Health Coalition, and other community-rooted partners and individuals that promote health equity.
+We will also stay in regular contact with Durham County Public Health and other health agencies to maximize our efforts in locations where the program is needed most.